Online Distributed Algorithm for Optimal Power Flow problem with Regret Analysis: Problem Formulation

 where, $p^{g*}_i \triangleq \big[\underset{p_i^g\ \forall\ i}{argmin}\ \underset{t}{\Sigma} \underset{i}{\Sigma} f_{i,t}(p^g_{i,t})\big]_i$

 The above expression depicts that the decision trajectory of an online policy is being compared against the \textit{static} optimal trajectory in hindsight.
-Thus, it can be inferred that the quantity \textit{regret} captures how much regret an optimization policy has when working in a backdrop of an online setting, contrary to an offline setting with complete information.
+Thus, it can be inferred that the quantity \textit{regret} captures how much regret an optimization policy has when working in an online setting, contrary to an offline setting with complete information.

 Intuitively, it can be observed that even though the \textit{regret} will keep on inflating as time horizon $T$ expands, as long as the inflation rate is bounded to be sublinear, i.e., $\mathcal{R}_s(T)$ = $o(T)$, the algorithm performs well on average as $\underset{T \rightarrow \infty}{lim}\frac{\mathcal{R}_s(T)}{T} \rightarrow 0$.
-This implies that the online policy averaged over the horizon will eventually catch up with the \textit{static} optimal strategy in hindsight. \begin{remark} If the sequence of the objective functions and constraints doesn't exhibit a sharp variation over the time horizon, then the online policy will be able to \textit{learn} the nature of the objectives and constraints and make more informed decisions in future. \end{remark}
+This implies that the online policy averaged over the horizon will eventually catch up with the \textit{static} optimal strategy in hindsight.

-Due to the nature of our problem being a constrained optimization one, a metric which measures the extent of constraint violations is required.
-Thus, another goal of the online policy is to reduce the \textit{violation} associated with constraints, and for any arbitrary horizon $T > 0$ it is defined as,
+Likewise, another goal of the online policy in a constrained optimization setting is to reduce the \textit{violation} associated with constraints.
+For any arbitrary horizon $T > 0$ it is defined as,